-OUR STAGE, SEATS, DOORS, AND HEARTS ARE WAITING FOR YOU!
+OUR STAGE, SEATS, DOORS, AND HEARTS have been WAITING FOR YOU!

-The DeSoto Theatre remains closed for large gatherings due to the Covid 19 pandemic.
-But we're happy to report that, following all state guidelines and CDC protocols, we have reopened for small gatherings and rentals.
+The DeSoto Theatre was closed for large gatherings for over a year due to the Covid 19 pandemic.
+But we're happy to report that, following all state guidelines and CDC protocols, we have been able to reopen for plays, concerts, gatherings and rentals.

-Our thoughts, prayers, and love go to everyone as our world continues to face this unprecedented Covid-19 pandemic.
+Our thoughts, prayers, and love go to everyone as our world continues to recover fromm this unprecedented Covid-19 pandemic.

-Thank you for your continued support of the The DeSoto and the Historic DeSoto Theatre Foundation.
+Thank you for your continued support of the DeSoto and the Historic DeSoto Theatre Foundation.